WeijieMax/EyeReal/README.md

 ## Experiment

-First, put the pretrained_model.pth  in the path weight\model_ckpts\pretrained_model.pth\
+First, put the pretrained_model.pth  in the path ./weight/model_ckpts/pretrained_model.pth\
-Then, put the eval dataset in the path dataset\eval\lego_bulldozer
+Then, put the eval dataset in the path ./dataset/eval/lego_bulldozer

 ### Seamless ultrawide visualization